Long Island Vehicular Assault Lawyer Aggressively Defending the Rights of the Accused in Nassau County

 Being convicted of a vehicular crime can have a negative impact on the rest of your life.
 If you are accused of committing a vehicular crime, let vehicular assault lawyer Gianni Karmily fight back to protect your freedom.

-What is Vehicular Assault?
+What is Vehicular Assault in New York?

 There are two degrees of vehicular assault.
 The first is second-degree vehicular assault, which is a class E felony.
 This crime occurs when a driver who is under the influence of alcohol or drugs causes serious physical injury to another person.